-- legislature.ky.gov - kypa.net
+- legislature.ky.gov (see KRS 387.500) - kypa.net

+- 1. Think about what decisions you want help with:

+- Work

+- School

+- Where to live

+- Medical issues

-- Being/getting healthy - Relationships
+- Being/getting healthy

+- Relationships

+- Community involvement

-2. Are you making any of these decisions now?
+- 2. Are you making any of these decisions now?
 Are there more decisions you would like to make?

-3. Who would you like on your team?
+- 3. Who would you like on your team?

 - Family

 - Friends

 - Support workers

 - Professionals- doctors, attorneys, case managers, etc.

-4. How often do you want your team to meet?
+4. How o ten do you want your team to meet?
 What will be meetings look like?

+- Frequency-

+- Monthly team meetings

+- $\circ$ Weekly team meetings

-- Monthly team meetings?
-Weekly team meetings?
-Regular check-ins with team members? • Dinner?
-Formal in-person meetings?
-Phone calls?
+- Regular check-ins with team members

-- Online meetings?
-Texts?
+- Type of meeting

+- o Dinner

+- Formal in-person meetings

+- o Phone calls

+- o Virtual meetings

+- o Texts

+- 4. What are your goals?

-- Big goals • Small goals
+- Big goals- career, housing, relationships, etc.

+- Small goals- meal planning, spending money budget, etc.